-There are 5 difficulty levels which you can set your students at for Instruction Practices, Technique Practices and Coding Exercises.
+There are 5 difficulty levels available for all blue-tile, student practice activities (Instruction Practices, Technique Practices, and Coding Exercises).

 Level 1